schetudiante/4chan-Scraper/README.md

 ## Features

-- Scrape threads with minimal effort
+- Scrape thread attachments with minimal effort
 - Progress bar to show scraping progress
 - Add and remove boards with their own set of keywords to scrape for
 - Make special requests to scrape custom threads